rammPratts/javascript-30days-challenge/README.md

 ## Day 8 - Canvas
 Yesterday I decided to take a break.
 This project is the one that I've liked the most!
 It was so fun to work with canvas, as I didn't know anything about it.
 When I finish this challenge, I'd like to work on a better version of this project, it's so cool :)

+## Day 9 - Dev Tool Tricks
+This wasn't actually a project, just some tips.
+So I felt commiting this was kind of useless :/

+## Day 10 - Hold Shift To Check Multiple Checkboxes
+This was a good challenge.
+I did it without watching the video, and came up with a good solution I think.
+It wasn't that hard to think of one, but still required a bit of thinking :) I haven't watched Wes video yet, so I don't know what he did.